felipehborges/mystic-wares/README.md

-# Medieval Merchant - Monorepo Ecommerce
+# Mystic Wares - Monorepo Ecommerce

 A fictional medieval-themed ecommerce website built with modern web technologies in a monorepo structure.

 ## 🏰 About

-Medieval Merchant is a fantasy ecommerce platform specializing in legendary weapons, mystical artifacts, royal accessories, and magical items.
+Mystic Wares is a fantasy ecommerce platform specializing in legendary weapons, mystical artifacts, royal accessories, and magical items.
 Built with a medieval aesthetic using yellow and brown color schemes.

 ## 🛠️ Tech Stack